Understanding and Mitigating Errors of LLM-Generated RTL Code: Abstract

 \section{Abstract}

-Despite the promising potential of large language model (LLM) based register-transfer-level (RTL) code generation, the overall success rate remains unsatisfactory.
-Errors arise from various factors, with limited understanding of specific failure causes hindering improvement.
-To address this, we conduct a comprehensive error analysis and manual categorization.
-Our findings reveal that most errors stem not from LLM reasoning limitations, but from insufficient RTL programming knowledge, poor understanding of circuit concepts, ambiguous design descriptions, or misinterpretation of complex multimodal inputs.
-Leveraging in-context learning, we propose targeted error correction techniques.
-Specifically, we construct a domain-specific knowledge base and employ retrieval-augmented generation (RAG) to supply necessary RTL knowledge.
-To mitigate ambiguity errors, we introduce design description rules and implement a rule-checking mechanism.
-For multimodal misinterpretation, we integrate external tools to convert inputs into LLM-compatible meta-formats.
-For remaining errors, we adopt an iterative debugging loop (simulation-error localization-correction).
-Integrating these techniques into an LLM-based framework significantly improves performance.
+Despite the potential of large language model (LLM) based register-transfer-level (RTL) code generation, the overall success rate remains unsatisfactory, with limited understanding of the underlying causes of errors.
+To address this gap, we conduct a comprehensive analysis of errors in generated RTL code and manually categorize them based on their underlying causes.
+Our findings reveal that most errors stem not from the reasoning capabilities of LLMs, but rather from a lack of RTL programming knowledge, insufficient understanding of circuit concepts, ambiguous design descriptions, or misinterpretation of complex multimodal inputs.
+Building on this insight, we leverage the in-context learning capabilities of foundational LLMs and propose a set of error correction techniques to address these issues effectively.
+Specifically, we construct a domain-specific knowledge base and employ retrieval-augmented generation (RAG) to supply LLMs with the specialized knowledge required for RTL code generation.
+To mitigate errors arising from ambiguous descriptions, we introduce a set of design description rules and implement a rule-checking mechanism that helps clarify and complete the input specifications.
+For errors caused by misinterpretation of multimodal data, we integrate external tools that convert such inputs into meta-formats more compatible with LLM processing.
+For the remaining errors such as missing details of longer context, we adopt a classic iterative debugging loop i.e. simulation-error localization-error correction to gradually improve the generated RTL code.
 We incorporate these error correction techniques into a foundational LLM-based RTL code generation framework, resulting in significantly improved performance.
-Experimental results show that our enhanced framework achieves 91.0\% accuracy on the VerilogEval benchmark, surpassing the baseline code generation approach by 32.7\%, demonstrating the effectiveness of our methods.
+Experimental results show that our enhanced framework achieves {98.1\%} accuracy on the VerilogEval benchmark {based on Deepseek-v3.2-Speciale}, demonstrating the effectiveness of our methods.